HPA Axis Dysfunction: Understanding Cortisol and Genetic Interactions

 1) Immune dysfunction:

-Chronic stress can also lead to an increase in autoimmune diseases and to a decrease in normal immune responses.[ref][ref]
+Chronic stress can also lead to an increase in autoimmune diseases and a decrease in normal immune responses.[ref][ref]

 When acute stress occurs, the body cannot mount a normal stress response because of decreased GR receptors.
 It can lead to an increased susceptibility to infections, including colds.[ref]